eps1lon/dom-accessibility-api/README.md

 import { computeAccessibleName } from "dom-accessibility-api";
 ```

-I wrote this down in 12 hours to get a quick overview
-how complex a full implementation would be.

-I'm very new to working with specs so if you got any insights, something catches
+I'm not an editor of any of the referenced specs (nor very experience with using them) so if you got any insights, something catches
-your eye feel free to let me know.
-DMs are open.
+your eye please open an issue.

 ## progress

 Using https://github.com/web-platform-tests/wpt.
 Be sure to init submodules when
 cloning.
-See tests/README.md for more info about the test setup.
+See [the test readme](/tests/README.md) for more info about the test setup.

 ### browser (Chrome)